webhookdb/webhookdb-cli/MANUAL.md

 List all integrations for the given organization.

 `--format, -f=""`: Format of the output.
-One of: json, csv, table, raw (default: "table")
+One of: json, csv, table, raw (default: table)

+`--org, -o=""`: Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+## `setup`

+Ensure all the necessary fields are set to receive webhooks.

+`--integration, -i=""`: Integration identifier.
+This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
+Run webhookdb integrations list to see a list of all your integrations.

 `--org, -o=""`: Takes an org key.
 Run `webhook org list` to see a list of all your org keys.